zhongyin/zhongyin.github.io/README.md

 - [flux](https://github.com/fluxcd/flux) - The GitOps Kubernetes operator
 - [pprof](https://github.com/google/pprof) - pprof is a tool for visualization and analysis of profiling data
 - [chi](https://github.com/go-chi/chi) - lightweight, idiomatic and composable router for building Go HTTP services
-- [gorm](https://github.com/jinzhu/gorm) - The fantastic ORM library for Golang, aims to be developer friendly
+- [gorm](https://github.com/jinzhu/gorm) - The fantastic ORM library for Golang, aims to be developer friendly (v2 is under development, PR based on master branch won't be accepted)
 - [go-admin](https://github.com/GoAdminGroup/go-admin) - A golang framework helps gopher to build a data visualization and admin panel in ten minutes
 - [hub](https://github.com/github/hub) - A command-line tool that makes git easier to use with GitHub.
 - [loki](https://github.com/grafana/loki) - Like Prometheus, but for logs.